 2. RBI started functioning with effect from 1 Apr 1935.

-4. RBI has 4 Deputy Governors and 15 Directors nominated by Union government.
+4. RBI has 4 Deputy Governors and 15 Directors nominated by the Union government.

-5. All coins and Re 1 note is issued by Government of India but put into circulation by RBI.
+5. All coins and Re 1 notes are issued by the Government of India but put into circulation by RBI.

 6. RBI manages the exchange rate between the Indian Rupee and foreign currencies by selling and buying foreign exchange to/from Authorized Dealers (RBI’s specified branches and other dealers).